Project Manager Cover Letter Examples Recruiters Trust in 2026

 Close with a practical next step

-End like a PM: propose a short working discussion on their pipeline, a 30-day plan, or how you’d set up reporting.
-It feels natural and avoids the generic “consideration” close.
+Close like a PM: suggest a brief working discussion about their pipeline, a 30-day plan, or how you’d establish reporting.
+This approach feels natural and avoids a generic “thank you for your consideration” ending.

 See Open the closing example